-Thirugnyana sambandhar, who lived in 7th century A.D portrays about the natural beauty, business resources and the specialized art of Kottar in his ‘Thirukkottaaru Padhigam’, a part of ‘Dhevaaram’.
+Thirugnyana sambandhar, who lived in 7th century A.D portrays about the natural beauty, business resources and the specialized art of Kottaar in his ‘Thirukkottaaru Padhigam’, a part of ‘Dhevaaram’.
 He starts it with ‘Suchindrum Thalapuraanam’, which also mentions the Kottar name reason.

 In the literature “Pandi Kovai” of 8th Century, it is mentioned that, Ninraseer nedumaaran, a Pandian king who lived during the period of Thirugnyana Sambandhar invaded Kottar and conquered it.
 Thus he was called as ‘Kotaaru Azhitha Kon’.

 An inscription with the information of Kottar was first found in Kommandaiyamman temple located at Vadasery.
 This inscription was carved during the 18th ruling year of Rajaraja chozhan, which is in the year of 1003 A.D.